Hashtag Web3 Logo

 4. Be on Time

-Being late to a virtual meeting is just as disrespectful as being late to an in-person one.
-Join the meeting a minute or two early to ensure your tech is working.
+Arriving late to a virtual meeting is as disrespectful as being late to an in-person meeting.
+Join a minute or two early to ensure your technology is functional.

 5. Camera On, By Default

-Having your camera on is crucial for building connection and trust in a remote setting.
-It allows for non-verbal cues and shows that you are present and engaged.
-While there may be occasional exceptions, "camera on" should be the default expectation for all participants.
+Keeping your camera on is vital for building connections and trust in remote settings.
+It allows for the exchange of non-verbal cues and demonstrates engagement.
+While exceptions can occur, the default expectation should be for all participants to have their cameras on.

 6. Master the Mute Button

-Mute your microphone whenever you are not speaking.
-This eliminates background noise (typing, pets, family members) that can be distracting for everyone else.
-Get into the habit of using the spacebar to temporarily unmute yourself when you want to speak.
+Mute your microphone when not speaking.
+This practice reduces background noise and distractions for others.
+Familiarize yourself with using the spacebar to temporarily unmute when you wish to speak.

 7. Speak Clearly and Wait Your Turn

-• Pause Before Speaking: There is often a slight audio delay in virtual meetings.
-Before you jump in, take a brief pause after the other person has finished speaking to avoid interrupting them.
+• Pause Before Speaking: Audio delays can occur in virtual meetings.
+Allow a brief pause after someone finishes speaking to avoid interruptions.

-• Use the "Raise Hand" Feature: In larger meetings, use the "Raise Hand" feature in your video conferencing tool to indicate that you would like to speak.
-The facilitator should then call on people in the order they raised their hands.
+• Use the "Raise Hand" Feature: In larger meetings, use the "Raise Hand" feature in your video conferencing tool to indicate your desire to speak.
+The facilitator can call on participants in the order they raise their hands.

-• State Your Name: In meetings with people you don't know well, it can be helpful to state your name before you speak (e.g., "This is Jane from Marketing.
+• State Your Name: In meetings with unfamiliar participants, introduce yourself by stating your name before speaking (e.g., "This is Jane from Marketing.
 I have a question about...").

 8. Be an Active Participant

-• Stay Focused: Close other tabs and turn off notifications.
-Give the meeting your full attention.
-If you are not needed for a particular agenda item, it is better to leave the meeting than to multi-task.
+• Stay Focused: Close unnecessary tabs and disable notifications to give the meeting your full attention.
+If your input is not needed on a specific agenda item, consider leaving the meeting instead of multitasking.

-• Use the Chat for Parallel Conversations: The chat can be a great tool for sharing links, asking clarifying questions, or agreeing with a point without interrupting the speaker.
-However, avoid having long, separate conversations in the chat that distract from the main discussion.
+• Use the Chat for Parallel Conversations: The chat feature can be effective for sharing links, asking clarifying questions, or showing agreement without disrupting the speaker.
+Avoid long discussions in the chat that distract from the main agenda.

-• Facilitate Inclusively: If you are leading the meeting, make an effort to draw in quieter participants.
-"David, you have a lot of experience in this area.
-What are your thoughts?"
+• Enable Inclusively: If leading the meeting, actively encourage quieter participants to share their thoughts.
+For example, "David, you have valuable experience in this area.
+What do you think?"

 After the Meeting: Follow-Up and Action